ibm-cloud-docs/containers/cs_app_knative.md

 **Are there any limitations?**
 {: #knative_limitations}

-If you installed the [container image security enforcer admission controller](/docs/services/Registry?topic=registry-security_enforce#security_enforce) in your cluster, you cannot enable the managed Knative add-on in your cluster.

 The managed Knative add-on version 0.8.0 requires and installs Istio 1.3 with the add-on.
 You cannot use the Knative add-on with Istio 1.4.
 Before you install Knative, you can check your Istio version by running `ibmcloud ks cluster addons -c <cluster_name_or_ID>`.
 If you have Istio 1.4 and want to use the managed Knative add-on, you must [uninstall Istio 1.4](/docs/containers?topic=containers-istio#istio_uninstall).